HomeSite Map

 "Saturday Club" that was heard by about nine million listeners who tuned in on October 5th of that year between 10 am and noon.

-The Beatles did perform "I'll Get You" once more in a recording studio, this as an impromptu performance on January 23rd, 1969 at Apple Studios during rehearsals for the song "Get Back" for what became the "Let It Be" album.
+The Beatles did perform "I'll Get You" once more in a recording studio as an impromptu performance on January 23rd, 1969 in their basement studio in their Apple building at 3 Savile Row during rehearsals for the song "Get Back" for what became the "Let It Be" album.
 This version, of course, never saw the light of day.

 Song Structure and Style